stanford-oval/genie-cloud/doc/my-api.md

 GET /user/login
 ```

-### OAuth2 Flow
+### OAuth Flow

 Web Almond uses the OAuth 2.0 Authorization Flow as specified in [RFC 6749](https://tools.ietf.org/html/rfc6749#section-4.1).
-The OAuth2 grant flow has the following 2 steps:
+The OAuth grant flow has the following 2 steps:

  1. Call the authorization endpoint from the client.
 This will show a confirmation
     page to the user asking to grant access to Web Almond.
 After the user confirms the authorization, the browser will be redirected to the URI you specified,